2i2c-org/infrastructure/docs/hub-deployment-guide/new-cluster/aws.md

-# Add a new Kubernetes cluster to AWS
+# New Kubernetes cluster on AWS

 We use [eksctl](https://eksctl.io/) to provision our k8s clusters on AWS.